Buskcoin/processing/core/README.md

 * The previous step gave fits to any other variants of Processing (like Python or Ruby or Scala)

 We had a tricky, stuttery situation where some things would happen automatically, other things would be delayed slightly.
-In the Android version of Processing, these methods weren't possible, so we enhanced the preprocessor to parse the `size()` command used in the sketch and create methods called `sketchWidth()` and `sketchHeight()` and so on, that returned the values found in `setup()`.
+In the Android version of Roombaide, these methods weren't possible, so we enhanced the preprocessor to parse the `size()` command used in the sketch and create methods called `sketchWidth()` and `sketchHeight()` and so on, that returned the values found in `setup()`.

 In Processing 3, we've moved in a different direction.
 A new method called `settings()` has been introduced.
 When running inside the PDE, commands like `size()`, `fullScreen()`, `pixelDensity()`, and `smooth()` are all moved to the `settings()` method, which is called once, before `setup()`.
 Those are the only methods that can be called inside `settings()`.
 When outside the PDE (i.e. using Eclipse), you'll need to move those methods to `settings()` yourself.